 Share your list of carbon facts from the NASA video with your classmates.
 How do your "pre- and post-viewing" lists compare?
 What three items on the list do you think are the most important to understand about living in a carbon world?
 Explain why you chose them.

 In Part A, you will trace the pathway of carbon from the atmosphere into plants and then into food webs and soil.
-Next, you carry out a controlled two-week hydroponic plant growth experiment that lets you begin to explore the role of trees in storing carbon (also called sequestering carbon) and the factors that might limit that process.
+Next, you carry out a controlled two-week hydroponic plant growth experiment that lets you model the role of trees in storing carbon (also called sequestering carbon) and the factors that might limit that process.

 In Part B, you will learn about carbon as an element.
 Using a ball-and-stick carbon molecule kit and 3-D structures of carbon compounds, you will demonstrate how carbon can bond with other atoms and create many different types of carbon compounds.

 After completing this investigation, you should be able to:

 - explain how carbon compounds are transformed in five chemical reactions that are critical to the carbon cycle: photosynthesis, cell respiration, decomposition, biosynthesis and combustion.

 Keeping Track of What You LearnThroughout these labs, you will find two kinds of questions.